A guide to restricted plumbing permits

 Actions that may be taken against restricted plumbing permit holders

 Plumbing inspectors regularly inspect plumbing work in Western Australia.
-In addition, the Building Commission will act on any complaints received about plumbing work.
+In addition, Building and Energy will act on any complaints received about plumbing work.
 Action may be taken against the restricted plumbing permit holder where they are found to have:

 - performed work that is not in accordance with the relevant plumbing standards;